FERTIMANURE is a project dedicated to the innovative nutrient recovery

 FERTIMANURE is an EU-funded project (Grant Agreement N° 862849), which develops, integrates, tests and validates innovative Nutrient Management Strategies to efficiently recover mineral nutrients and other relevant products with agronomic value, from animal manure.
 FERTIMANURE will obtain reliable and safe fertilisers that can compete in the European fertiliser market.

-20 partners from 7 EU countries and 1 CELAC country are joining forces to implement this project.
+20 partners from 7 EU countries, Argentina, and Chile are joining forces to implement this project.

 The Technological Centre for Biodiversity, Ecology and Environmental Technology (BETA Tech Centre) at the University of Vic – Central University of Catalonia (UVIC-UCC), aims to improve competitiveness and technological development in companies through R&D projects at local, state, European and international levels by developing and transferring innovative and competitive technology with sustainable criteria to the food, waste, and environmental sectors.